Dr. Thomas Pani

 2. 02

-They routinely miss interleavings, race conditions, atomicity assumptions, and protocol invariants.
+LLMs can produce plausible infrastructure and protocol code quickly.
+They also miss interleavings, race conditions, atomicity assumptions, and invariants.

 Jepsen

-Finds real failures in running systems.
+Finds real failures in running distributed systems.
 A spec tells you what should have happened.

-Improves reproducibility.
+Improves reproducibility under faults and schedules.
 Specs provide the missing correctness oracle.

 Recent examples of executable specs, model checking, protocol fuzzing, and reliability work.